-Head teacher Take responsibility for Policy budget and resourcing Liaise with Governors Liaise with SENCO regarding children who have SEND and are in receipt of pupil premium.
-SENCO Ensure the day-to-day operation of SEND policy Identify pupils' special educational needs Liaise with, advise and support classroom teachers and teaching assistants.
-Coordinate SEND provision across the school.
-Inform and liaise with parents.
-Liaise with Head teacher and Governing Body.
-Coordinate in-service training Maintain necessary records Monitor the progress of children with a MyPlan, MyPlan Plus, Education, Health and Care Plan (EHCP) and evaluate the effectiveness of special education provision for each child.
-Monitor within the school all MyPlans, MyPlan Plus, EHCP and MyAssessments.
-Secure relevant services and referrals.
-Liaise with external agencies and other SENCOs within the local cluster Direct the work of teaching assistants delivering wave 3 interventions.
-Classroom Teachers Ensure Quality First Teaching including the differentiating the curriculum to include pupils with SEND can access the full curriculum.
-Identify pupils' special educational needs in liaison with SENCO.
-Develop, implement, and review MyPlans in liaison with parents and SENCO.
-Write and review provision maps each term to show the three waves of support provided for the children within their class and send these electronically to the SENCO.
-Direct the work of TAs to support pupils with special educational needs for all wave 2 interventions.
-Governing Body SEN Governor is Mrs Suzi Murphy Ensure SENCO appointment and training meets statutory requirements.
-Determine key responsibilities for SENCO.
-Monitor effectiveness of SENCO in undertaking key responsibilities.
-Monitor effectiveness of SEND provision within the school through meetings with the SENCO.
-Keep informed about SEND systems and practices in school through meetings and school visits.
-Understand the national and local context of SEND support.
-Ensure that the views of children with SEND and their parents are being sought.
-SEN Teaching assistants and those delivering Liaise with and support teaching assistants (TAs) with SEND provision.
-Track SEND progress.
+Head Teacher Take responsibility for Policy budget and resourcing Liaise with Governors Liaise with SENCO regarding children who have SEND and are in receipt of pupil premium.
+SENCO Ensure the day-to-day operation of SEND policy Identify pupils' special educational need Liaise with, advise and support classroom teachers and teaching assistants.
+Coordinate SEND provision across the school Inform and liaise with parents Liaise with Head teacher and Governing Body Coordinate in-service training Maintain necessary records Monitor the progress of children with a MyPlan, MyPlan Plus, Education, Health and Care Plan (EHCP) and evaluate the effectiveness of special education provision for each child Monitor within the school all MyPlans, MyPlan Plus, EHCP and MyAssessments Secure relevant services and referrals Liaise with external agencies and other SENCOs within the local cluster Direct the work of teaching assistants delivering wave 3 interventions.
+Classroom Teachers Ensure Quality First Teaching including the differentiating the curriculum to include pupils with SEND can access the full curriculum Identify pupils' special educational needs in liaison with SENCO Develop, implement, and review MyPlans in liaison with parents and SENCO Write and review provision maps each term to show the three waves of support provided for the children within their class and send these electronically to the SENCO Direct the work of TAs to support pupils with special educational needs for all wave 2 interventions.

+Governing Body SEN Governor is Mrs Sophie McCracken Ensure SENCO appointment and training meets statutory requirements Determine key responsibilities for SENCO Monitor effectiveness of SENCO in undertaking key responsibilities Monitor effectiveness of SEND provision within the school through meetings with the SENCO Keep informed about SEND systems and practices in school through meetings and school visits Understand the national and local context of SEND support Ensure that the views of children with SEND and their parents are being sought.
+SEN Teaching Liaise with and support teaching assistants (TAs) with SEND provision assistants and those delivering Track SEND progress wave 3 interventions Liaise with SENCO Monitor and review MyPlans and provision maps with class teachers.